Skip to main content

 The best guides on hydraulic or pneumatic cylinders

-Guides are absolutely essential elements in the world of hydraulics and pneumatics.
-They are installed in the piston rods and pistons of hydraulic and pneumatic cylinders, in order to allow good guidance between the piston and the cylinder liner or between the piston rod and the cylinder head.
-The use of guides prevents damage caused by contact between metal surfaces.
+Guides are absolutely indispensable elements in the world of hydraulics and pneumatics.
+They are installed in the rods and pistons of hydraulic and pneumatic cylinders, in order to allow a good guiding between the piston and the cylinder liner or between the rod and the cylinder head.
+The use of guides avoids damage caused by contact between metal surfaces.

-Furthermore, the guides must allow smooth, straight movement with as little friction as possible in order to minimising energy losses as much as possible due to friction.
-For this reason, you need to choose the right material for your slides.
-In this article we want to make your decision a little easier.
+In addition, the guides must allow a smooth, straight movement with the least possible friction in order to minimize energy losses as much as possible due to friction.
+For this reason, you must select the correct material for the guides.
+In this article we aim to make your decision a little easier.

-Materials for guides on hydraulic or pneumatic cylinders
+Materials for guides in hydraulic or pneumatic cylinders

 The main materials for guides in hydraulic or pneumatic cylinders are: